maramm9/Loan-approval/README.md

 - **Decision Tree** – makes decisions step by step, like a flowchart
 - **Random Forest** –  gives better results by using many decision trees together

-To evaluate these models properly, cross-validation should be applied in the modeling step  for more reliability to ensure results are stable and not dependent on a single train-test split but the decission for .
+To evaluate these models properly, cross-validation should be applied in the modeling step  for more reliability to ensure results are stable and not dependent on a single train-test split but the final decission for the training team .